Bioenergy production has become a national priority. Bioenergy crops are seen as a way to:

 - Effect of management practices on agricultural greenhouse gas production

 Crop Physiology & Ecology

-Crops in Kansas are often exposed to many environmental during crop growing season leading to decreases biomass, grain yield and quality.
+Crops in Kansas are often exposed to many environmental changes during crop growing season leading to decreases in biomass, grain yield and quality.
 Thus, crop production is always challenging to producers and researchers.
 The goal of the Crop Physiology and Ecology research program is to seek ways to help producers understand and overcome the risks associated with environmental stresses.

 The main focus of our program is to conduct research that improves our understanding of how crop plants respond and adapt to changing environmental conditions.
 These conditions include abiotic factors such as water (drought), temperature (hot and cold temperatures), nutrient stress, biotic pest infestations as alterations in crop management strategies associated with genetic improvements and changes in cultural practices.

 - Develop best management practices for efficient use of resources for maximizing crop yield and minimizing environmental risk.

 - Understand crop responses to abiotic (drought, temperature, nutrient and climate change factors) and biotic (disease, pests and weeds) stress and quantify their impact on yield and quality.

 - Use and improve crop growth simulation models to identify yield gaps, evaluate crop management practices, and impact of environmental, nutrient and biotic stresses on crop production.